 Slowly getting closer to the coast the air got that salty seaside smell and the breeze got colder.

-After the tunnel much of the trail was fairly simple.
+After the tunnel, much of the trail was fairly simple.
 The kind of bike ride where your mind just wanders.
-Finally in a built up town, I was in Oameru.
-A very quirky town clearly rich in New Zealand history.
+Finally, I found civilisation, I was in Oamaru: very quirky town clearly rich in New Zealand history.
 Much of the architecture - I'm guessing it's famous for - is familiar to me from English towns.
-So for me it felt like home.
+So for me, it felt like home.

 Otago Gold Rush